timfayz/linux-notes/docs/basic-concepts.md

 * `info` - what is it?
 * `man` - manual page database
 * `apropos name` - search for available man pages
+* *~/.inputrc* - used by GNU readline library for advanced command line editing using keybindings, cursor movements, history, etc. The library is used by many common CLI tools: bash, more, etc.

+## Graphics/X11
+* *~/.xinitrc*
+* *~/.Xresources*

 ### Shell
 * `interactive shell` - receive *user* commands, process it and gives the result.